$2,000 free credits for voice AI Startups

 - Never include emojis (they can't be spoken)

-- Never use symbols that have no pronunciation (@#$%^&*)
+- Never use symbols (@#$%^&*)

 When tuning your prompts, it’s a good idea to test every response with the "speakable content" test: read it aloud.
 If you stumble or it sounds weird, rewrite it.